vokseverk/counting-number/README.md

 |duration |number   |0   	|
 |delay   	|number   |0   	|

-All numbers are in miliseconds
+All numbers are in milliseconds